Celery seems like a harmless snack, but is it actually safe for guinea pigs?

 - Protein: 0 grams

-Also, although low in calcium and iron for human consumption, the amount of these two nutrients is high for guinea pigs.
+Although low in calcium and iron for human consumption, the amount of these two nutrients is high for guinea pigs.
+There’s also a small amount of vitamin C in celery.

-Vitamin C is important to the body as it helps combat infections and improves the immune system.
+Vitamin C is one of the most important vitamins for guinea pigs.
+It helps combat infections and improves the immune system.

 Folate